ten-protocol/go-ten/docs/_docs/testnet/faucet.md

 ## Requesting Testnet OBX Tokens
 1. Make a note of your wallet address or copy it to your clipboard.
-2. Open a command shell and issue the below command, where `<address>` should be replaced with the value stored in your clipboard.
+2. Open a command shell and issue the below command, where `<address>` should be replaced with the value stored in your clipboard (e.g. `0x75Ad715443e1E2EBdaFA33ABB3B08443966019A6`).
 The faucet server will credit 100,000 OBX by default.

 ```bash
 curl --location --request POST 'http://testnet-faucet.uksouth.azurecontainer.io/fund/obx' --header 'Content-Type: application/json' --data-raw '{ "address":"<your address>" }'